Tekenateiomomo/ReadingNotes/README.md

 ### About
 This markdown file has been made to demonstrate deployment with Github Pages and how to write **markdowm**

+***

+### Growth Mindset
+< A growth mindset is a belief that you can **develop** your skills and tallents through hardwork, the right strategies, and guidance from others.